carbon-language/carbon-lang/docs/design/generics/details.md

 FIXME: Optionally can have a `Copyable` constraint, in which case the resulting `DynBox` type is `Copyable` as well.

-### Restrictions
+### Object-safe

-The first argument to these dynamic reference types must be a type-of-type that satisfies two restrictions:
+The first argument to these dynamic reference types are restricted to type-of-type that is _object-safe_, plus in some cases `Copyable`.
+This means it satisfies two restrictions:

--   all interfaces used in the type-of-type must be marked _object safe_, and
+-   all interfaces used in the type-of-type must be marked `object_safe`, and
 -   it must not have any free associated types or free associated constants used in a type.